redbadger/crux/docs/src/part-3/platforms/yew.md

 However, we will use the
 [simple counter example](https://github.com/redbadger/crux/tree/master/examples/counter),
-which has `shared` and `shared_types` libraries that will work with the following example code.
+which has a `shared` library that will work with the following example code.
 ```

 ### Simple counter example